Gender-based Analysis Plus research guide

 GBA Plus demonstrates why and how certain social categories and social experiences should be included in any given research project.

-The value of GBA Plus research
+The value of applying GBA Plus in research

-GBA Plus has the potential to:
+GBA Plus supports researchers to:

 The links between GBA Plus and other research approaches

-GBA Plus has certain features in common with many other research methods, including health determinant approaches, community-based research and Indigenous methodologies.
-In the realm of health, for example, a GBA Plus overlaps with well-established approaches to understanding and responding to health inequities.
+GBA Plus has certain features in common with many other research methods, including the social determinants of health approach, community-based research, and Indigenous methodologies.
+In the realm of health, for example, a GBA Plus approach overlaps with well-established approaches to understanding and responding to health inequities.

-The Public Health Agency of CanadaFootnote 1 recognizes 12 determinants of health that represent a myriad of social, cultural, environmental, genetic and biological factors: income and social status; social support networks; education and literacy; employment/working conditions; social environments; physical environments; personal health practices and coping skills; healthy child development; biology and genetic endowment; health services; gender; and culture.
+The Public Health Agency of Canada recognizes twelve social determinants of health and health inequalities that represent a myriad of social, cultural, environmental, genetic and biological factors.
+For example, determinants include: income and social status; employment and working conditions; education and literacy; childhood experiences; physical environments; social supports and coping skills; health behaviours; access to health services; biology and genetic endowment; gender; culture; and race/racism.

 Literature review

-- The extent to which attention to diversity is reflected in the research and whether the analysis is objective or biased and perpetuating stereotypes;
+- the extent to which attention to diversity is reflected in the research and whether the analysis is objective or biased and perpetuating stereotypes

-- The extent to which addressing diversity in the sample would have yielded different findings.
+- the extent to which addressing diversity in the sample would have yielded different findings

 A map of the available information will form the foundation for the development of the research design, including determining the exact focus of the proposed research.